Professional Standards Scheme

 The IPA is pleased to announce that all Australian States and Territories have a Professional Standards Scheme in place.

 A Professional Standards Scheme is a legal instrument that limits the civil liability of IPA PPC holders who participate in the Scheme.
 The Scheme caps the amount of damages a court can award to a client if they succeed in certain claims against an IPA PPC holder.
-The IPA Scheme cap is $2 million effective from 1 January 2019.
+The IPA Scheme cap is $2 million effective from 1 January 2019 to 31 December 2021.

 To be permitted to operate under a Professional Standards Scheme is a privilege as it identifies the IPA and IPA PPC holders as recognised professionals.
 To remain in the Scheme, the IPA must demonstrate to the Professional Standards Councils that the IPA adequately monitors, enforces, regulates and improves the professional standards of IPA PPC holders.